UniAP2022/UniAP/README.md

 ### Chatting scenario

 In the chatting scenario, we provide audio examples of four different locations.
+Locations are described by distance between the user and microphone (UMD) and distance between the jammer and microphone (JMD).

 #### UMD = 1m, JMD = 1m
 Origin audio (1221-135767-0005 in Librispeech):